-The academic internship programs are held on a weekly basis and generally host about 20 high school interns at our offices.
-Applications are usually accepted in early fall.
+The after-school program is usually held on a weekly basis and hosts about 15 local high school students.
 All interested students are encouraged to apply; no physics or programming background is necessary.
-Individual projects are catered to the interests of each student.
+If you have questions or are interested in learning more about upcoming programs, contact firstname.lastname@example.org.

 WIPAC is one of the institutions hosting the IceCube Masterclass, an educational program of the IceCube Collaboration.
 The IceCube Masterclass program, started in 2014 at select locations around the world, invites young students—our future scientists—to learn about particle astrophysics by doing real research.

 The IceCube Masterclass is a one-day event where high school students learn about astrophysics through lectures and hands-on analysis of data from the IceCube Neutrino Observatory, located in Antarctica at the South Pole.
-Students also discuss their results in a virtual meeting with other students from across the US or from other countries in Europe.
-So far, WIPAC has hosted around 30 students each year in the English edition.
-The Spanish edition will have second editon in March 2017 with 30 more Hispanic students.
+WIPAC has hosted around 20 to 30 students each year for this special event.

-For more information, please visit the Masterclass website.
+For more information, please visit the IceCube Masterclass website.